 Though the rules of baseball remain the same, the game can be played on many different size fields—all of which fit within the regulations of baseball fields.
 However, the variations mainly differ in outfield size while the infield size remains constant.

-As Little League Baseball caught on, other leagues were created for other ages of players to accommodate their size and capabilities.
-As such, many little league fields have begun to use portable pitching mounds made from fiberglass in order to quickly adapted the baseball fields for varying age groups.
+As Youth League Baseball caught on, other leagues were created for other ages of players to accommodate their size and capabilities.
+As such, many youth league fields have begun to use portable pitching mounds made from fiberglass in order to quickly adapted the baseball fields for varying age groups.